TacoJS/tacojs.github.io/pages/performers.md

 ---

 ## What’s TacoJS?
-TacoJS is a monthly meetup centered around programming, tacos, and karaoke.
+TacoJS is a monthly meetup centered around programming, tacos, and live performances.

 ## How do I submit a performance?
 You can either comment on this issue or send us an email.
 Come chat with us on Slack if you want immediate feedback.